 More Tired With A Pregnancy In Your 40’s

 I admit I am tired all the time anyway thanks to my thyroid.
 But this was a level of tired I didn’t know I could feel (well until

 I was definitely more worn out this pregnancy.
 I made sure to listen to my body more this pregnancy and if I needed the rest I made sure to get in all the naps and early bedtimes I could.
-I took the opportunity to slow down and accept the care and support my family offered.
+Any opportunity I had to slow down, accept the care and support my family offered I gladly accepted.